Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

 Our funding is flexible in that it may be adapted to the changing priorities of the grantee during the grant.

-- Organizations under two years old and any group working mostly at local level are eligible to receive between 8.000 and 40.000 EURO.
+Groups and networks working mainly at national level that are less than two years old and any groups working mostly at local level are eligible to receive between 8.000 and 40.000 EURO.
+Local groups includes organisations working mostly within one city or province.

 Please note that the final grant amount awarded can differ from the initial grant request.